Ukash Virus Scam Removal On PC/Mac Book/Mobile Device in 2016

-Ukash Virus is new created ransom-ware which has been infecting many computers.
+Ukash Virus is new created ransom-ware which has been infecting many computers, Mac book pros or mobile devices.
 It has many other versions such as the Metropolitan Police Ukash virus, the FBI moneypak virus and Canadian Security Intelligence Service Virus (CSIS Ukash Virus).
 When people get this ransom-ware infection, their computers will be locked by full screen messages which seem to be released by authorities.
 The warning threatens computer users that they have violated many laws of local government, especially laws of cyber activities.
 This Ukash virus message may confuse you because you have always behaved in manners on the Internet.
 You may ask” did I do something wrong?” or “What have I done against the law?”
 Don’t be afraid of it.
 This is just a threatening warning of a scam malware.
 If unfortunately, you are getting this warning information, your computer is now under the attack of scam malware.
 This Ukash Virus malware has an interface with many languages so that it can trick more people into paying the requested fees to the hackers behind the virus.
 Do not believe such block pages even when there is a logo of the national police service on the messages.
 The real government department will never send such warning messages on the Internet to block you from accessing your own PCs.
 The Ukash virus is often linked to the Royal Canadian Mounted Police Ukash ransom, which displays a notification message on the computer screen stating that it is coming from the International Cyber Security Protection Alliance and notifies the users that their computers have been locked because they have been illegally used in SPAM email campaigns, distribution of pornographic material, and violating copyright laws.

 Have your computer covered with a screen claiming you have to pay $100, £100 or €100 to unlock it and to regain the full privileges on it?
 Do not fall for such cyber scams.
 This Ukash virus has so many different variants including the FBI Cybercrime Division virus, Australian Federal Police virus Ukash scam and Politie Federal Computer Crime Unit Virus.
 Seeing the screen of your computer is preoccupied by this Ukash notification, you should realize that you are now facing a huge and world-wild cyber scam instead of some authorities’ charges.
 The Ukash virus is a ransomware attack that blocks the computers form regular operation and displays a message stating that a fine of $100 (or similar amount in different currencies) must be immediately paid for several violations, including participating is SPAM emailing, the distribution of pornographic material, and for copyright violations due to similar online activities.
 It states that if the requested fine is sent quickly within the limited time period, the authorities will drop all pending charges and there will not be any additional fines as well.
 The fact is, this virus is actually sponsored by cyber criminals to extort money from innocent PC users.
 They attempt to put the pressures on and force victims to pay to get their PCs unlocked as well as save themselves out of further illegal troubles.
 The Ukash virus gets its name because of the payment method in which the hackers require, and that is the Ukash voucher.
 This helps the computer hackers behind this virus remain anonymous and it also prevents the victims from trying to recover the money once they realize that they have been scammed.
+The other effective way of spreading the Ukash virus is to use torrent and file sharing websites.
+The hackers will include the virus along with popular downloads.
+When the user downloads the files they will be asked to install them, and not only will they be installing the files that they planned on downloading, but there is a surprise virus being installed as well without their consent.

 The Ukash Virus is a variant of Ukash ransomware and much similar to Gema and GVU from Germany, Sacem from France and Buma Stemra from the Netherlands.
 In fact, this virus is attacking many countries and areas with different languages and interfaces.
 Once such virus is installed on your computer, it will block almost all the functions of Windows system including Windows 7, Windows XP, Windows Vista and Windows 8.
 And lately, Mac book users are also being targeted by such similar Ukash virus attacks.
 Once installed, the virus will lock a computer up with a fake warning message preventing the computer user from accessing the machine even if the user has manually shut down the computer and restarted it in safe mode.
 The warning message demands that a fine of $100 must be paid right away or the user will face additional monetary fines as well as criminal charges later on.
 There are several different versions of the Ukash scam, but all of them will present similar warning messages with same basic information.
 They all display the IP addresses and locations of the computer users and also hijack the web cams if there is one attached to the computers.
 By automatically turning on the web cams, the block message states that the police is trying to record and identify the criminals.
 All of these notifications are false and the only way to regain access as well as remove the block is to delete the Ukash virus.